addiscent/vagrant-docker-aws/README.md

       vagrant box

 #### Where To Go Frome Here?
 There's Always A "However"
-As is, "right off the shelf", this _vagrantbox_ can be quite a useful tool.
+As installed above, this _vagrantbox_ can be quite a useful tool.
 "However", to take full advantage of a _vagrantbox_ it is neccesary to learn the _Vagrant_ way of using it on a host.
 It's possible to do some _really_ interesting work with _Vagrant/VirtualBox_ instances, "however", to do advanced work it is necessary to learn _vagrant_ command line usage, and the _Vagrantfile_ directives.
 There are _vagrant_ commands for typical management, (creating, monitoring, modifying, destroying).
 There are _Vagrantfile_ directives for setting the memory size of the instance, and for forwarding ports from inside the _vagrantbox_ into the host port space, and more.

 For more information, read the official documentation.